Sharpening Handbook Logo

 Grindstone Rotation

 When sharpening scissors, use the vertical position with the grindstone rotating towards the blade.
-This keeps the SVX-150 properly aligned to the grindstone.
+This keeps the SC-60 or SVX-150 properly aligned to the grindstone.
 (If you use the horizontal position, the grindstone will pull the scissors away from the jig.)

 However, if you are sharpening left-handed scissors and they cannot be disassembled into the two pieces, you will need to sharpen from the horizontal position as the piece not being sharpened would interfere with the process otherwise (it would hit the Tormek machine).